suhanw/suhanw.github.io/data/posts/use-github-actions-deploy-nextjs-ssg-site.md

         with:
           commit_message: Automated publish
 ```
 **[I]** Next.js stores its cache in the `.next/cache` directory.
 This will persist the cache across builds for faster application rebuilds.
-For example, if I updated only my codebase without updating or adding any new dependencies, this avoids re-bundling the existing dependencies.
+For example, if I only updated my codebase without updating or adding any new dependencies, this avoids re-bundling the existing dependencies.

-Improved deployment time by about ~30%! 🥰
+This improved deployment time by about ~30%! 🥰

 ***